yhslai/tiny08/README.md

-Sub   Rx, Ry		01010000 xxxxyyyy 00000000 00000000		// Save the result of (Rx - Ry) into Rx And   Rx, Ry		01100000 xxxxyyyy 00000000 00000000		// Save the result of (Rx & Ry) into Rx Or    Rx, Ry		01110000 xxxxyyyy 00000000 00000000		// Save the result of (Rx | Ry) into Rx Jmp   loc			10000000 00000000 LLLLLLLL LLLLLLLL		// Jump to label loc JmpC  loc			10000001 00000000 LLLLLLLL LLLLLLLL		// Jump to label loc if Carry Flag is set JmpNC loc			10000010 00000000 LLLLLLLL LLLLLLLL		// Jump to label loc if Carry Flag is not set ClrC				10010000 00000000 00000000 00000000		// Unset Carry Flag SetC				10010001 00000000 00000000 00000000		// Set Carry Flag
+Sub   Rx, Ry		01010000 xxxxyyyy 00000000 00000000		// Save the result of (Rx - Ry) into Rx And   Rx, Ry		01100000 xxxxyyyy 00000000 00000000		// Save the result of (Rx & Ry) into Rx Or    Rx, Ry		01110000 xxxxyyyy 00000000 00000000		// Save the result of (Rx | Ry) into Rx Jmp   label			10000000 00000000 LLLLLLLL LLLLLLLL		// Jump to label loc JmpC  label			10000001 00000000 LLLLLLLL LLLLLLLL		// Jump to label loc if Carry Flag is set JmpNC label			10000010 00000000 LLLLLLLL LLLLLLLL		// Jump to label loc if Carry Flag is not set ClrC				10010000 00000000 00000000 00000000		// Unset Carry Flag SetC				10010001 00000000 00000000 00000000		// Set Carry Flag
 Less  Rx, Ry		11000000 xxxxyyyy 00000000 00000000		// Set Carry Flag if (Rx < Ry)